YinaZ/DropToken/README.md

 # DropToken
-This program is written in Python and tested with Python2.7.
+This program is written and tested with Python2.7.
 Please make sure you have Python2.7 installed on your machine before executing the program.
 Please follow this [installation guide](https://wiki.python.org/moin/BeginnersGuide/Download) if you do not have Python2.7 installed yet.

 ## How to play the game with command line:
 ```